Emelie889/Network-Communication-/README.md

 # Network-Communication-
 The course is an introduction to networks, protocols and communication.
 The tasks includes socket programming to implement simple applications according to the client/server model.
-More detailed information can be found here: https://www.kth.se/student/kurser/kurs/IK1203

 The course included a project work which was divided into different tasks.
 The tasks are task1, task2, and task 3 which can be found in the folder with the name "Nätverk".
 A explanation of the various tasks can be seen below: